exfalsoquodlibet/RCT-ONS-Behavioural-Insights/PermutedBlockRandomisation.md

 ### Data

-Data has been previously-preprocessed and fully anonymised.
-A subse of the tidy anonymised data are available in the Data folder.
+The data have been previously-preprocessed and fully anonymised.
+A subset of the tidy anonymised data are available in the Data folder.

 ### 1. Stratification